-Implicitly, and more fundamentally, this practice means a relaxed opening into the love – in a very very broad sense – that is the actual nature of everything.
+Implicitly and more fundamentally, this practice means a relaxed opening into the love – in a very, very broad sense – that is the actual nature of everything.
 Moment by moment, the world and the mind reliably carry you along.
-This isn’t airy-fairy, it’s real.
-Our physical selves are woven in the tapestry of materiality, whose particles and energies never fail.
-The supplies – the light and air, the furniture and flowers – that are present this instant are here, available, whatever the future may hold.
-So too is the caring and goodwill that others have for you, and the momentum of your own accomplishments, and the healthy workings of your body.
-Meanwhile, your mind goes on being, while dependably weaving this thought, this sound, this moment of consciousness.
+This isn’t airy-fairy; it’s real.
+Our physical selves are woven into the tapestry of materiality, whose particles and energies never fail.
+The supplies – the light and air, the furniture and flowers – that are present this instant are available, whatever the future may hold.
+So too, is the caring and goodwill others have for you, the momentum of your own accomplishments, and the healthy workings of your body.
+Meanwhile, your mind goes on being while dependably weaving this thought, this sound, this moment of consciousness.

-It’s hard to sustain a felt knowing of this nature of everything.
+It’s hard to sustain a feeling of knowing the nature of everything.
 The brain evolved to keep our ancestors afraid to keep them alive.
-But if you look, and look again, you can see directly that right now, and in every now you’re alive, you’re cradled by the world and the mind like a child carried to bed by her mother.
+But if you look and look again, you can see directly that right now, and in every now you’re alive, you’re cradled by the world and the mind like a child carried to bed by her mother.
 This cradling is a kind of love, and when you trust it enough to soften and fall back into it, there’s an untangling of the knots of fear and separation.
-Then comes both an undoing of the craving that drives suffering and harm, and a freeing and fueling love living through you and as you out into the world.
+Then comes both an undoing of the craving that drives suffering and harm and a freeing and fueling love living through you and as you out into the world.

 Soften and open in the heart.
 Notice that you are alright right now: listen to your body telling your brain that you are basically OK.
 Feel the fullness that is already here, all the perceptions and thoughts and feelings pop-pop-popping in this moment of consciousness.
 Feel the buoying currents of nature and life, waves of gifts from over 3 billion years of evolution on our blue and green pebble.
 Look around and see objects, including your own hands and body, and consider the unfailing generosity of the material realm, blossoming for over 12 billion years from a seed of light.

-Be aware of the warmth and good will from others toward you.
-Sense your connecting to others, how you are supported by a net of relationships.
+Be aware of the warmth and goodwill from others toward you.
+Since your connecting to others and how you are supported by a net of relationships.
 They don’t have to be perfect.
 Some people do care about you.
 You are almost certainly loved.

 Feel carried by consciousness, the effortless knowing of perception and thought.
-When stress, worry, pressure, or pain appear in the mind, see that the fabric of this suffering – the underlying operating of the mind – is itself fine, is always already fine.
+When stress, worry, pressure, or pain appear in the mind, see that the fabric of this suffering – the underlying operating of the mind – is itself fine and is always already fine.

 Let love’s currents glide you home.